-IV.H Corrective Measures Implementation (CMI)
+IV.I Corrective Measures Implementation (CMI)

-IV.H.1 CMI Work Plan
+IV.I.1 CMI Work Plan

-Within thirty (30) days of the effective date of the Permit modification for the remedy selection, unless otherwise agreed by the Manager, the Permittee shall prepare and submit a Corrective Measures Implementation (CMI) Work Plan for the SWMUs or AOCs requiring corrective measures implementation.
+Within thirty (30) days of the effective date of the Permit modification for the remedy selection, unless otherwise agreed by the Manager, the Permittee shall prepare and submit a Corrective Measures Implementation (CMI) Work Plan for the SWMUs or AOCs requiring Corrective Measures Implementation.
 At a minimum, this Work Plan shall include the following:

-- IV.H.1.1 A description of the conceptual design, technical features (e.g. Plans and Specifications) and a Construction Plan for the selected remedy(ies) to achieve media cleanup standards protective of human health and the environment, controlling the source(s) of release, and complying with standards for the management of wastes and any remedial residues. - IV.H.1.2 A proposed schedule that takes into account all phases of the CMI.
-The schedule should also include the submittal of documents to support the CMI (e.g. Operation and Maintenance Plan, Construction Completion Report, etc.) as described in Permit Conditions IV.I.2 and IV.I.4. - IV.H.1.3 Requirements for removal and decontamination of units, equipment, devices or structures that will be used to implement the remedy(ies).
+- IV.I.1.1 A description of the conceptual design, technical features (e.g. Plans and Specifications) and a Construction Plan for the selected remedy(ies) to achieve media cleanup standards protective of human health and the environment, controlling the source(s) of release, and complying with standards for the management of wastes and any remedial residues. - IV.I.1.2 A proposed schedule that takes into account all phases of the CMI.
+The schedule should also include the submittal of documents to support the CMI (e.g. Operation and Maintenance Plan, Construction Completion Report, etc.) as described in Permit Conditions IV.I.2, IV.I.4 and IV.I.6. - IV.I.1.3 Requirements for removal and decontamination of units, equipment, devices or structures that will be used to implement the remedy(ies).

-IV.H.2.
+IV.I.2.
 Operation and Maintenance Plan

-If required under the CMI WP, an Operation and Maintenance Plan (O&MP) shall be submitted to the Manager in accordance with the schedule required by Permit Condition IV.I.1.2.
+If required under the CMI WP, an Operation and Maintenance Plan (O&MP) shall be submitted to the Manager in accordance with the schedule required by Permit Condition IV.I.1.
 The O&MP, at a minimum, shall include the following:

-- IV.H.2.1 A system description, startup procedures, operation and maintenance procedures and schedule of inspection and maintenance; - IV.H.2.2 Waste management practices, sampling and analysis required for operation and contingency procedures; - IV.H.2.3 A description of the Corrective Measure(s) completion criteria and the method to be used to show when the criteria are met; and - IV.H.2.4 For remedies with Land Use Controls, the Operation and Maintenance Plan should include the requirements of Permit Condition IV.I.5.
+- IV.I.2.1 A system description, startup procedures, operation and maintenance procedures and schedule of inspection and maintenance; - IV.I.2.2 Waste management practices, sampling and analysis required for operation and contingency procedures; - IV.I.2.3 A description of the Corrective Measure(s) completion criteria and the method to be used to show when the criteria are met; and - IV.I.2.4 For remedies with Land Use Controls, the Operation and Maintenance Plan should include the requirements of Permit Condition IV.I.5.

-IV.H.3.
+IV.I.3.
 Manager Approval

-All Plans required for the CMI phase, required by Permit Condition IV.I must be approved, in writing, by the Manager prior to implementation, in accordance with Permit Condition IV.K.1
+All Plans required for the CMI phase, required by Permit Condition IV.I must be approved, in writing, by the Manager prior to implementation, in accordance with Permit Condition IV.L.1 in accordance with the schedule required by Permit Condition IV.I.1, that demonstrates the completion of the remedy construction in accordance with approved plans and specifications.
+The CCR shall be submitted when all operational tests have been completed.
+Any necessary documentation required by the Division shall be included in this report.

-IV.H.4.
+IV.I.4.
 Construction Completion Report